RidhwanAhamed/aqademiq-app/README.md

 These three functions back `useAchievements()` and the new Ada’s Apprentice badge unlocker, so once the endpoints return `{ success: boolean; badge: Badge }` payloads the frontend will require no further changes.

+The eligibility payload now includes Ada-specific counters (`adaChatMessages`, `adaEventsCreated`) so the backend should record both the number of prompts per session and the number of AI-generated events when implementing `/api/achievements/check`.

 ### Ada AI Agentic Actions

 The Ada AI assistant (`supabase/functions/ai-chat/index.ts`) returns structured actions: